24 Hours in Portland, Oregon: The Perfect Itinerary For First-Timers

 Enjoy views over the Willamette River at Tom McCall Waterfront Park

-If you’re lucky enough to be visiting in spring, Tom McCall Waterfront Park is one of the best places in Portland to spot cherry blossoms.
+If you’re lucky enough to be visiting in spring, I’d doubly recommend coming here.
+Although I’ve yet to see it myself, I’ve heard from locals that Tom McCall Waterfront Park is one of the most stunning places in Portland to spot cherry blossoms.

 Tom McCall Waterfront Park

-Visiting on a Saturday or Sunday between March and the end of December?
-Be sure to pop into the renowned Portland Saturday Market.
+Strollin’ through on a Saturday or Sunday between March and the end of December?
+I’d suggest penciling in a visit to the renowned Portland Saturday Market.
 The market is one of the largest recurring arts & crafts shows in the United States.

 Every week at the Saturday Market, over 250 vendors peddle their wares to a background of live music.
-It’s a fun & festive atmosphere that can’t be missed.
-(NOTE: The fair is set to reopen on April 17th, 2021, on Saturdays only.)
+It’s a fun & festive atmosphere that can’t be missed!

 Food Trucks in Downtown Portland